 We see and believe, and all the hype, is just hype.

-I deal with “Standards” almost daily, normally ISO or British Standard varieties, each one has a technical committee, BS 88 is a favorite, when you could buy it for pence, but outside its more like the wild west, perhaps we assume too much, so products like water bottled and sunscreen escape close scrutiny.
+I deal with “Standards” almost daily, normally ISO or British Standard varieties, each one has a technical committee, I must be a geek because I have a favourite, BS 88 is my favorite, when you could buy it and codes of practive for a few pence, but today its like the wild west, perhaps we assume too much, so products like water bottled and sunscreen escape close scrutiny.

 A bottled drinking water study found plastic pieces in nearly all the samples, it gets worse, there is no standard, it was widely reported in the media.
 So the plastic content in your healthy drinking water has never been checked.